 Clara read the totals out loud for us: 720, 590, and 900.
 Sometimes I have her write the numbers down on pieces of paper or create the numbers using the place value cards just to add a little extra dimension of practice.

 There’s not much to this game, but it makes adding up numbers a little more exciting, and it’s easy to customize by changing point values.
 Your points could be in the 0-10 range if you’d like more single-digit addition practice; or you could go higher and have the cards ranging from 100 to 1,000 if you want more practice trading in the thousands.
-Have fun with this game and let us know if you give it a try!
+Have fun with this game and let us know how it goes in your household!